Crosscutting concepts

 Every time an external API shall be implemented, the same question comes up, how should the interfaces and classes in charge be named.
 Every time a new, apparently brilliant solution is found, leading to multiple diverging naming conventions over the lifespan of a project, which in turn makes it virtually impossible to identify entities that deal with external APIs.
 The following naming conventions were developed in order to counteract this problem:

-2. The repository pattern must be used and be suffixed by the keyword Repository.
+.
 Magento uses the repository design pattern to abstract CRUD operations on data.
 The purpose of this design pattern is to make data access independent of its actual location (local database, remote service, etc.) and is thus ideal for accessing remote APIs.

 When this naming convention is used, the following regular expression suffices to find all entities dealing with remote APIs: